 The following message appears in the gauge after every 50 hours of operation, to remind you of maintenance requirements: MAINTENANCE REQUIRED.
-To erase message, refer to MULTIFUNCTION DISPLAY subsection.
+To erase message, refer to the appropriate MULTIFUNCTION GAUGE section.

 The maintenance schedule does not exempt the pre-ride inspection.